[HISTORY: Adopted as indicated in article histories. Amendments noted where applicable.]

 - FOOD FACILITY

 - Any enclosed area, stationary or mobile, permanent or temporary, where food is prepared, handled, served, sold or provided to any consumer, whether for consumption on or off of the premises, including lodging establishments, sports or recreational facilities, or theater or performance establishments.
-Any individual who owns, operates, manages or otherwise controls any of the businesses described in this definition shall be cited as a "food facility" for the purposes of this chapter.
+Any individual who owns, operates, manages or otherwise controls any of the businesses described in this definition shall be cited as a "food facility" for the purposes of this article.

 - FOOD OR BEVERAGE ESTABLISHMENT